Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 [environment variables](#environment-variables) as described in the next section.

-Authenticating as a managed identity requires no configuration but is only possible on a supported platform.
+Authenticating as a managed identity requires no configuration but is only possible in a supported hosting environment.
 See Azure Active Directory's [managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) for more information.